dwaffle/focuscollege-acsd2020-assignment2/assignment/assignment.md

   * To submit your assignment, push your `development` branch to GITHUB and then create a pull request into the `master` branch using GITHUB.

-  * You may push your code to the `development` branch as many times as you like.
+    > You may push your code to the `development` branch as many times as you like.
 This is good practice to do this at least once a day if you have any changes.

+  * Accept and merge your pull request into the `master` branch.

 # Grading Your Application